 No matter the season, no matter the time of day, there is always something exciting going on in the award-winning Ithaca Commons.
 This four-block, pedestrian-only section of Downtown is home to many unique stores and Ithaca restaurants.

-With its close proximity to Cornell University and Ithaca College, the Ithaca Commons is the perfect place for friends to gather for a day of strolling through shops or to grab a late night bite.
-Some of Ithaca’s most popular annual events and festivals are held in the Commons, including Downtown Ithaca Apple Harvest Festival in the fall and Downtown Ithaca Chili Cook-Off in the winter.
+With its close proximity to Cornell University and Ithaca College, the Ithaca Commons is the perfect place for friends to gather for a day of strolling through shops or to grab a late-night bite.
+Some of Ithaca’s most popular annual events and festivals are held on the Commons, including Downtown Ithaca Apple Harvest Festival in the fall and Downtown Ithaca Chili Cook-Off in the winter.
 Ithaca Commons events, such as musical and street performances, happen year-round, so visitors are sure to find something of interest during any time of the year.

 Beyond the Commons, there is even more to discover!
 Downtown Ithaca is a diverse environment that is easily described as eclectic, vibrant, and constantly changing.
 Ithaca is known for its art influence, and the downtown district is living proof.
 Walk past any alley and you’ll see building walls covered with incredible public art by local artists.
-The restaurants are culturally diverse, nightlife is abundant and exciting, the shops are far from mainstream, and entertainment is all around.
+The restaurants are culturally diverse, the nightlife is abundant and exciting, the shops are far from mainstream, and entertainment is all around.